About the project

-This stunning Barn Conversion Canwood Gallery located in some of the UK’s best rural countryside.
-The site is an old farmstead in the village of Checkley located with the Area of Outstanding Natural Beauty.
+This stunning Barn Conversion Canwood Gallery designed by architect Garry Thomas is located in some of the UK’s best rural countryside.
+The site is an old farmstead in the village of Checkley located in an Area of Outstanding Natural Beauty.

-The client who is a retired farmer collected together a contemporary art collection over many decades and chose to redevelop some of the barns on the farm to house his art collection, and to provide a facility that would enable public access to enjoy the art, whilst at the same time receive artists in residence to display their work on an on going basis.
+The client, a retired farmer, has collected together a contemporary art collection over many decades and chose to redevelop some of the barns on the farm to house his art collection, and provide a facility that would enable public access to enjoy the art, whilst at the same time receive artists in residence to display their work on an on-going basis.

-Garry Thomas was appointed as architect to convert a series of existing agricultural buildings to form an art gallery and hospitality venue, in order to provide accommodation to host, art-gatherings, and a private art collection for the client.
+Garry was appointed to convert a series of existing agricultural buildings to form an art gallery and hospitality venue, to provide accommodation to host art-gatherings and a private art collection for the client.

-Given the constraints of an existing building, the end result is a minimal aesthetic, to ensure that the buildings as a backdrop do not disturb the enjoyment of art and land sculpture.
+Given the constraints of an existing building the end result is a minimal aesthetic to ensure the buildings as the backdrop do not disturb the enjoyment of art and land sculpture.

 An existing steel portal shed has been re-clad in vertical Larch boarding, with all detailing reduced to the minimum to remove clutter.